ospocommunity/website/README.md

 ...
 ```

-You can add or remove the links from navigation bar by adding or remove these markdown files.
+You can add or remove the links from navigation bar by adding or removing this menu entry.